Is Link Building Still An Important Marketing Strategy In 2022?

 List to the audio version:

-During the 1990s, which were the earliest years of search engine optimization, the primary focus was keywords.
+The primary focus was keywords during the 1990s, which were the earliest years of search engine optimization.
 Website owners could drive up their ranking and attract organic traffic by stuffing as many keywords as possible onto their webpages.
 It was ugly, predictable, and didn’t result in quality searches.

 In 1996, we saw the introduction of inbound links through a search engine called BackRub.
 The quality of inbound links from relevant sites became an important ranking factor.
 BackRub would later become the famous search engine we know today as Google.

 Absolutely.
-If you want to manage a successful, long-term SEO strategy, then backlinks cannot be ignored.
-The more high-quality, relevant backlinks a page has the more traffic it is going to get from Google.
+If you want to manage a successful, long-term SEO strategy, backlinks cannot be ignored.
+The more high-quality, relevant backlinks a page has the more traffic it will get from Google.
 We’ve even seen new types of backlinks developed over the last few years that have increased the importance of links even further.

-The trick is learning to adapt to the latest changes in the ranking algorithm and the latest changes in link building.
+The trick is learning to adapt to the latest changes in the ranking algorithm and the latest changes in link-building.
 Companies that stick to the same techniques they used 15 years ago might not see the results they once did.
-For example, one change to Google’s algorithm released in 2019 allowed them to more easily distinguish links that were spammy in nature vs those that were more natural and holistic in nature.
+For example, one change to Google’s algorithm released in 2019 allowed them to more easily distinguish links that were spammy vs those that were more natural and holistic.

 Why Are Links Still Important After All This Time?

-Decades later, and links still remain one of the more important ranking factors in search, This might come as a surprise considering the volatility of SEO and digital marketing as a whole.
-Why do links remain so relevant while other ranking factors come and go in terms of importance?
+Decades later, links still remain one of the more important ranking factors in search.
+This might come as a surprise considering the volatility of SEO and digital marketing as a whole.
+Why do links remain relevant while other ranking factors come and go in importance?
 Links remain relevant because they are a fundamental part of how the internet (aka the web) works.
-Links are the glue that tie various website properties together and without them, the way the internet works would be fundamentally different.
+Links are the glue that ties various website properties together and without them, the internet would be fundamentally different.